Donald Trump’s civil fraud trial will go on after lawyers seek early verdict ending case

 Defense lawyer Clifford Robert pressed the judge to dismiss claims against Trump's elder sons Eric and Donald Trump Jr. The attorney argued that state lawyers had failed to prove that the sons, whom Trump appointed to run his company when he went to the White House in 2017, worked on the ex-president's financial statements.

-Robert said the sons, who signed off on some documents attesting to their father’s wherewithal, “acted appropriately” in trusting accountants and lawyers for assurance the documents were accurate.
+The sons, who signed off on some documents attesting to their father’s wherewithal, testified that they trusted accountants and lawyers for assurance the papers were accurate.
+Robert said they “acted appropriately” in doing so.

 “My clients have been dragged into what is essentially a fight between the attorney general and their father, but here we are," Robert said.
 "The time has come that we need to put an end to it.”